Diocese of San Bernardino: Sex abuse

-Reverend Joseph Jablonski, a visiting priest with the Missionaries of the Sacred Heart, was removed from ministry in the diocese in 2014.
+Joseph Jablonski, a visiting priest with the Missionaries of the Sacred Heart, was removed from ministry in the diocese in 2014.
 The diocese had received a complaint that Jablonski had been grooming a young man for a possible sexual encounter.
 His order sent Jablonski to treatment, then assigned him again to ministry.
 Jablonski worked in three Illinois dioceses until 2018, when his name appeared on the San Bernardino list of credibly accused priests.

-Reverend Marcelo De Jesumaria of Arrowhead was convicted in May 2015 of sexually abusing a female passenger during an August 2014 flight from Philadelphia to Los Angeles.
-After waking from a nap, the victim realized that De Jesumaria was groping her breast and groin.
+Marcelo De Jesumaria, a priest in Arrowhead, was convicted in May 2015 of sexually abusing a female passenger during an August 2014 flight from Philadelphia to Los Angeles.
 He was arrested after the plane arrived in Los Angeles.
-In August 2015, he was sentenced to six months in prison and six months of home detention.
-De Jesumaria was immediately suspended from ministry after his arrest.
+In August 2015, De Jesumaria was sentenced to six months in prison and six months of home detention.

 In 2018, the diocese released a list of 34 priests with credible accusations of sexual abuse of minors since the founding of the diocese in 1978.
 The diocese announced in May 2019 its participation with other Southern California dioceses in a voluntary compensation plan for victims of sexual abuse by clergy.

-Nick Flores in December 2019 sued the diocese, claimed that he had been sexually abused by Reverend Louis Perreault at Our Lady of the Valley Church in Hemet in the 1990s.
+Nick Flores in December 2019 sued the diocese, claimed that he had been sexually abused by Louis Perreault, the pastor at Our Lady of the Valley Parish n Hemet in the 1990s.
 His attorneys accused the diocese of having been a so-called dumping ground for sexually abusive priests.
-The diocese had permanently removes Perreault from ministry in September 2011 after receiving abuse allegations against him.
+The diocese permanently removed Perreault from ministry in September 2011 after receiving abuse allegations against him.